Cloud Cost Management FAQ

 Operational challenges:

-Decentralized provisioning means no single team sees the full picture
+Decentralised provisioning means no single team sees the full picture

-Engineers prioritize performance over cost efficiency
+Engineers prioritise performance over cost efficiency by default

 Multi-cloud environments multiply the complexity